My shopping cart

 Your cart is currently empty.Continue Shopping

-Last February I shared my recipe for shakshuka, and since my son Max was born in March we’ve made it quite a few times.
+Back in 2017 I shared my recipe for shakshuka, and since my son Max was born in March we’ve made it quite a few times.
 I make big batches and freeze them so we still have easy home-cooked meals on busy nights.
-A few weeks ago I was staring at a stack of containers in the freezer and had the idea of combining two of my favorite foods.
+I was staring at a stack of containers in the freezer and had the idea of combining two of my favorite foods.
 So here is shakshuka pizza, or shakshuzza.

 This recipe uses three of my favorite blends, Izak, Shabazi (optional but recommended), and Sheba.
 It can be made meat-free like my shakshuka, but I personally love it with some crumbled lamb merguez.